ElinaHossain/Cryptography/README.md

 1) encrypt_tool.py
 2) client.py
 3) server.py
-4) sample_input.txt
+4) sample.txt
-5) sample_encrypted.enc
+5) sample.enc
 6) sample_decrypted.txt
 7) README.txt

-How to run the file-based tool:
+How to run:
 1) Put your input file in the same folder or use a full path.
 2) Run: python encrypt_tool.py
 3) When asked: